Get segment-level results

 Wrapping up

-You now know to how to use CO2.js to return segment-level carbon estimates when using the Sustainable Web Design model.
+You now know to how to use CO2.js to return segment-level carbon estimates when using the Sustainable Web Design Model.

 From here you can: